Proper Handling of Propofol Waste: Disposal in Anesthesia Setting

 While proper handling of Propofol waste may be falling through the cracks, some states have taken the approach to treat Propofol as a controlled substance.
 Healthcare organizations, hospitals, and veterinary facilities have created their own drug disposal and drug diversion plans over the years.
-Safeguard your organization and your healthcare workers and patients by knowing the risks associated with Propofol use and implementing proper control and drug disposal systems.

 The Risks of Misuse and Improper Disposal

-The American Association of Nurse Anesthetists (AANA), reports in Volume 85, No. 6, the December 2017 issue of the AANA Journal, that propofol makes up 41% of reported cases of substance abuse among anesthesia providers.
+The American Association of Nurse Anesthetists (AANA), reports in the December 2017 issue of the AANA Journal, (Volume 85, No. 6), that propofol makes up 41% of reported cases of substance abuse among anesthesia providers.
 Health organizations are taking notice of the risks associated with the misuse and improper handling of propofol waste, which include:

 - Easy access by health care workers makes them more prone to drug diversion and addiction